 Audience and Overview

-This guide is intended for all publishers that wish to manage and deliver live video using the Limelight Video Platform (LVP).
+This guide is intended for all publishers that wish to manage and deliver live video using the Limelight Orchestrate Video (LOV).
 For convenience, Limelight has built live video management using the same easy workflow that exists for on-demand video.
 Publishers can conveniently manage both their live and on-demand assets in a single console account.
 The same powerful tools that are available for on-demand are also available for live, including geo/domain restrictions, scheduling, metadata management, custom metadata management, player customization and channels.
-In addition, all LVP players are enabled for live delivery, permitting publishers to mix both live and on-demand in the same channel and deliver using adaptive bit rate streaming.
+In addition, all LOV players are enabled for live delivery, permitting publishers to mix both live and on-demand in the same channel and deliver using adaptive bit rate streaming.

 NOTE: Live video streaming is not enabled on all accounts.
 If you have further questions or would like to enable this on your account, click here